Blue Flag Beaches in the Maltese Islands

 Beach Management awards have to be applied for every year.
 It is the aim of the Authority to retain the current awards and upgrade them in quality and quantity.
 The BF Programme is operated by FEE (Federation of Environmental Education) represented in Malta by Nature Trust.
 Malta joined the BF Programme in 2006 with SGB awarded BF in 2007 and BPB in 2009.
 Awards achieved for 2013 included:

 1. St. Georges Bay (SGB) - Blue Flag

 2. Bugibba Perched Beach (BPB) - Blue Flag

 4. Qawra Point - Blue Flag

 5. Ramla l-Hamra (Gozo)- Blue Flag

 6. Ghajn Tuffieha - Blue Flag

 7. Golden Bay (GB) - Beach of Quality

-8. Fond Ghadir - Beach of Quality
+8. Fond Ghadir - Blue Flag

 The BF Programme helps in highlighting the beach product - a major element of Maltese tourism - to international recognition.
 It helps to encourage achieving higher results in water quality and the overall awareness of the coastal ecosystem.